Random Thoughts & Pictures

 History of My Star Trek

 Interestingly, this particular Star Trek has some traceable history.
 I learned that this game was previously owned by Mark Clayton, owner of the company Pinball Pal.
 This was the guinea pig game used to develop the company's Star Trek stencil kit.
 Star Trek was the first project to implement the company's computer-cut stencil system.
-The re-stenciling process can be seen on Mark's website and on the Pinball Pal website.
+The re-stenciling process could be seen on Mark's website arcadearchive.com and on the Pinball Pal website pinballpal.com.
+Unfortunately Mark passed away in 2019 and the websites are gone.
+I did preserve two relevant screen shots from the respective websites as shown below.
+Otherwise, give the Wayback Machine a look.

 Mark also did some minor playfield touch ups, replaced drop targets, replaced thumper bumper parts and cleaned and polished everything else.
 At the 2002 Pinball Wizards Convention, Mark sold the game to the collector who in turn sold the game to me in 2007.